edsu/json2xml/README.md

 ========

 A simplistic JSON to XML converter, created mainly as a way to kill time one evening after a tweet from @pbinkley.
-Yes you are allowed to ask why would you want to convert JSON to XML.
+Yes you are entitled to ask why I would ever want to convert JSON to XML.
 No, I'm not going to provide an answer :-)

 Example